mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 If a MOSIP compliant device service app exist then the URL would launch the service.
 The service in return should respond back to the caller using the call-back-app-url with the base64 encoded json as the URL parameter for the key data.

 {% hint style="info" %}
-In IOS there are restrictions to have multiple apps registering to the same URL schema.<br>
+* In IOS there are restrictions to have multiple apps registering to the same URL schema.
-CallbackId would be set to the device service appname.
+* CallbackId would be set to the device service appname.
 So, the caller has to call appnameInfo or appnameCapture as the URL scheme.
 {% endhint %}

 ### Device Info